Eden point

 Eden Points are a form of chipped stone projectile points associated with a sub-group of the larger Plano culture.
 Sometimes also called Yuma points, the first Eden points were discovered in washouts in Yuma County, Colorado.
-They were first discovered in situ at an ancient buffalo kill site near Eden, Wyoming by Harold J. Cook in 1941.
-The site, named after discoverer O. M. Finley, eventually yielded 24 projectile points, including eight Eden points, eight Scottsbluff points and one complete Cody point, both other sub-groups within the Plano group.
+They were first discovered in situ at an ancient buffalo kill site near Eden, Wyoming, by Harold J. Cook in 1941.
+Named after archaeologist O. M. Finley, the Finley Site eventually yielded 24 projectile points, including eight Eden points, eight Scottsbluff points and one complete Cody point, both other sub-groups within the Plano group.
 Eden points are believed to have been used between 10,000 and 6,000 years ago by paleo-indian hunters in the western plains.

 Eden points have been discovered across the western plain states, including Wyoming, Colorado, Nebraska, and Montana.